ghc/ghc/docs/users_guide/glasgow_exts.rst

 Here the superclass cycle does terminate but it's not entirely straightforward to see that it does.

-With the language extension ``-XUndecidableSuperClasses`` GHC lifts all restrictions on superclass constraints.
+With the language extension :ghc-flag:`-XUndecidableSuperClasses` GHC lifts all restrictions on superclass constraints.
 If there really *is* a loop, GHC will only expand it to finite depth.